 On the nose there’s a cereal note, it smells like a bowl of cornflakes sprinkled with sugar tastes.
 The first taste is a touch underwhelming, watery and sweet, again with that breakfast bowl aroma.
 But a sip or two more seems to reveal more fruit and satisfaction and if it’s light then it’s quite drinkable and would go well with food, perhaps some Flandrien cheese.
 The longer it is left in the glass the more notes of malt appear.
 The 6.6% alcohol ensures a longer finish than a headwind sprint into Oudenaarde.

 Marketing Triumph: overall it’s very drinkable and fun thanks to the cycling association.
-In a country with over a thousand beers there are probably better beers but given this diversity it’s a matter of taste, anyone claiming to know The Best Belgian Beer is either a liar or bossily imposing their taste on others.
+In a country with over a thousand beers there are probably better beers but given this diversity it’s a matter of taste: anyone claiming to know The Best Belgian Beer is either a liar or bossily imposing their taste on others.
 Even if you tried to taste them all by the time you’d done it you’d find different beers suit different moments.

 The branding is surely the reason why you’re drinking it.
 It’s called Kwaremont, sharing the name of the cobbled climb, the Oude Kwaremont, that features in many Flemish races.
 The climb is notable for its length, some 2.2km and not as steep as others but it is often decisive.
 Only it’s a marketing ruse because ride up the climb and you might see the stables next to the road but there’s no sign of a brewery.
-That’s because it’s brewed in Bavikhove, next to Harelbeke, and about 25km from the Oude Kwaremont.
+It’s brewed in Bavikhove, next to Harelbeke, and about 25km from the Oude Kwaremont.

 Kwaremont beer was launched in 2010 and had a cycling link in its branding but it was gentle, see Dutch wikipedia for the image of the older branding.
 In the last two years this has been ratcheted up with the direct link to racing rather than the landscape.
 The beer revels in cycling’s mythology and exploits cultural symbols.
 The alcohol content on the front is displayed in a warning triangle, like the roadsign that states the gradient ahead and the label says it’s gebrouwen vor kopmannen, “brewed for leaders”.
 In a land with over a thousand beers appealing to the cycling demographic is an obvious way to get noticed.